-DNA Ltd is a Finnish limited company.
+DNA Ltd ("DNA" or "company") is a Finnish telecommunications Group providing high-quality voice, data, and TV services to private customers and corporations.
+The company conducts its business directly or through its subsidiaries.
 Parent company DNA Ltd and its subsidiaries form the DNA Group.
 The company is domiciled in Helsinki, Finland.
-DNA Ltd aims at open, transparent and responsible governance and management.